Best Socks for Hiking and Walking Reviewed

 Not Really That Thin

-These socks were made specifically for walking.
+These socks are the best women's hiking socks made specifically for walking.
 Most of the sock is made out of THOR-WICK acrylic.
 This material wicks away moisture sooner than it appears, so you will never feel it creep up on you, even if you’re boiling hot!
 But because of the material choice, the socks must be washed inside out, which is really not so problematic.Read more

 They are lightly padded.
 These socks will not add any bulk inside your shoes, and your fit will remain the same.
 The Thorlos Protection creates a sock that is surprisingly comfy and lightweight.
 Thorlos also offers a guarantee, and if you’re not satisfied with the product, you can swiftly return it - no questions asked!